 Themed Gardens and Arboretum: Dozens of themed and collection gardens, including hosta, daylilies, Asiatic lilies, iris, peonies, roses, dwarf conifers, ornamental grasses, native plants and more are grown and maintained by volunteer plant enthusiast organizations united under the Friends of the Garden.

 Mizumoto Japanese Stroll Garden: Enjoy the serenity of this 7.5-acre traditional Japanese garden, established in 1986 through a partnership with the Springfield Sister Cities Association and our sister city, Isesaki, Japan.
 Includes mature landscaping, winding paths, three small lakes, koi, ceremonial teahouse, moon bridge, and a meditation garden.
 Restrooms and pavilion outside front gate.
-Admission: adults, $4; 12-under, free.
+There’s a small admission to access this park.
 Open seasonally, check hours.